precyon/Traffic-Sign-Classifier/writeup.md

 ![Augmentation pipeline test](doc-images/augmented.png)

-We apply this augmentation mostly only to the under-represented classes to bring up each of their sample size to about 1500 images per class.
+Like we mentioned before, we apply this augmentation mostly only to the under-represented classes to bring up each of their sample size to about 1000 images per class or more.
 We confirm this by looking at the histogram of the augmented dataset.

 ![Augmented histogram](doc-images/augmented-histogram.png)